elliott-zhao/AIND-Planning/heuristic_analysis.md

 ## Summary

 Neither the positive search nor the reverse search is as good as the heuristic.

 A* search with ignoring preconditions works best for all A* algorithms.
 Because it relaxed the problem but not overestimating the goal.
+Its heuristic is simpler than level-sum heuristic .It drops all preconditions from actions, and every actions becomes applicable in every state, and any single goal fluent can be achieved in one step.

+Depth-first search results in unlimited execution because there is no predefined maximum search depth.So you can solve this problem by defining a maximum search depth in advance.